-My strolls do follow an invisible thread in the steps of the photograph Atget, to see how the old Paris is now.
+My strolls do follow an invisible thread in the steps of photograph Atget, comparing old Paris with today.

-For these set of new strolls, I have added an other invisible red thread, walking in the steps of François Arago, along the Paris Meridian Line.
+For these set of new strolls, I have added an other imaginary red thread, walking in the steps of François Arago, along the Paris Meridian Line.

-- The fourth tangents the Louvre's pyramid, an other location with occult theories.
+- The third tangents Louvre's pyramid, an other location with occult theories.

-- The last stroll goes through Montmartre where
+- The last one goes up to Montmartre

 where the North obelisk in the garden of the Moulin de la Galette